 On my most recent visit to Indonesia I was determined to uncover more of the natural beauty beyond Bali.
 I’ll be the first to admit how much I adore the Balinese paradise, however I’m also a fan of fewer crowds (the two no longer go hand in hand).
 So this trip was all about finding lesser known destinations within Indonesia.
 The idea was to stay close to Bali (a boat ride or flight away) but feel a world away from the hustle and bustle.

 It could be said that Nusa Penida is the new Bali.
 It is here where you will find Kelingking beach.
 Sure, it is much smaller and underdeveloped but the dramatic cliffside beaches have put this place on the map.
-Because of the rise in popularity we would recommend visiting sooner rather than later to soak up what is left of the rough and ruggedness of this island.
+Because of the rise in popularity, we would recommend visiting sooner rather than later.
+This is hands down one of the coolest places in Indonesia.

 Imagine a beach so crystal clear you can see the smallest fish beneath you yet are not dodging coral as your feet melt into the silky sand.
 I was so surprised to find no one else enjoying Pink Beach when we arrived.
 Despite being one of the most beautiful beaches I have visited the world over, Pink Beach was quiet, surreal and serene.
 This only got better when we boarded our boat back to the mainland and watched as the sun set the sky on fire in shades of bright orange, pink and purple.